 This is one of my favorite DIY bathroom ideas.
 Here is how we did it…

-Step 2) We caulked it with paintable caulk.
+Step 2: Caulk the seams using paintable caulk.
 Let dry

-Step 3) We primed it using the same multi-purpose gray paint.
+Step 3: Prime it using the same multi-purpose gray paint you used on the vanity.
 Let dry.

 Now…it looks like an expensive framed mirror.

-Nope!
-Not this time!
-It’s gotta go.
-Some things are not worth saving.
-If this had been a nicer fixture, we could have taken it down, removed the light bulbs and globes, spray painted it, and rehung it for an updated look.
+3) Update or Replace the light fixture.
+This light fixture has got to go… Some things are not worth saving.
+If this had been a decent fixture, we could have taken it down, and painted it like we did this one, for updated look.

 Instead, I replaced it with an updated strip light so that we wouldn’t have to mess with moving the electrical wires or filling a huge hole where the light was attached.

-So, we painted the vanity and put feet on it, trimmed out the mirror, updated the light fixture and painted the walls.
-With just these 4 DIY bathroom ideas we have transformed this space into something you can be proud of!
+In one weekend and less than $200, we painted the vanity to look like a piece of furniture; we updated our builder-grade mirror, updated the light fixture and painted the walls.
+With these 4 DIY bathroom ideas we have transformed this space into something you can be proud of!

 All it needs now are some new accessories and its finished ….